fhiso/legacy-format/serialisation-iri.md

 The order of *substructures* with the same *structure type* are defined by the dataset;
 the order of *substructures* with different *structure type*s may be selected arbitrarily.

+{.note} Only the order of identical *structure type*s are constrained by the dataset itself; distinct subtypes of a common supertype may be ordered arbitrarily.

 ### Split lines using CONT and CONC pseudo-structures

-... fixme: update from here

-Identify a set of split points in each *payload string*.
+Identify a (possibly empty) set of split points in each *payload string*.
 A split point *must* be placed at each *line break*, *must not* be placed in the *payload string* created from a *pointer*-valued *payload*, and *may* be added between any two non-*whitespace* characters